moltin/js-sdk/README.md

 });
 ```

-Check out the [wiki](https://github.com/moltin/js-sdk/wiki) to learn more about authenticating and the available endpoints.
+Check out the [API reference](https://moltin.api-docs.io/v2) to learn more about authenticating and the available endpoints.

 ### Custom Host